datagrok-ai/mol-track/api_design.md

 ## Search - WIP ##

 We provide a generalized search capabilities across all the various entities in our model: compounds, batches, assay_results.
 A simple or complex set of search criteria are presented in a json format.  ~~Query parameters provide pagination support and output format style.~~ For the MVP, pagination is not required and only the CSV style output will be provided.
+Because our primary output is csv style output, the output content needs to be coherent and hence limited by the entity type row orientation.
+If we were using json output we could imagine batches and compounds in one result set.

 User stories:

    1. Find all batches made for project X in the past week.
-   2. Find all stereo-similar compounds to I can determine whether I have expressed the stereo nature of my new molecule correctly.
+   2. Find all stereo-similar compounds to my molecule, so I can determine whether I have expressed the stereo nature of my new molecule correctly.
    3. Find all batches made by WuXi for project Y.
    4. Show me all details for batch with a specific corporate id.
    5. Find all batches made for project Y including details and assay results